Côte d'Ivoire entry requirements for Czech Republic passport holders

 Return or onward ticket

-Immigration officers at Abidjan airport routinely ask for a return or onward ticket showing you'll leave Côte d'Ivoire within the eVisa validity period.
-Have a printed copy or a digital version on your phone ready.Required
+Immigration officers at Abidjan airport routinely ask for a confirmed return or onward ticket.
+Have a printed copy or a screenshot ready on your phone — they may not accept verbal assurances.Required

 Proof of accommodation

-Have a hotel reservation or a letter of invitation from your host in Côte d'Ivoire.
-Immigration may ask for it at the border, especially if you're arriving without a pre-arranged tour.Recommended
+Carry a hotel reservation confirmation or a letter of invitation from your host in Côte d'Ivoire.
+Officers occasionally ask for this at passport control, especially if you're staying more than a few days.Recommended

 Proof of funds